What Am I Owed?

 California Meal Break Penalty

-Calculate California meal penalty pay for missed meal periods (one hour premium per violation).
+Calculate California meal penalty pay for missed meal periods — one hour premium per violation.

 - Unpaid Wages Calculator Calculate unpaid wages for missing hours, off-the-clock work, unpaid training, or breaks you worked through.
 Also covers unpaid overtime scenarios.

 - Overtime Pay Calculator Calculate unpaid overtime based on hours worked and hourly rate.
+Covers time-and-a-half, double time, and California daily overtime.

 - Minimum Wage Underpayment Calculator Estimate how much you may be owed if you were paid below minimum wage.
+Includes 2026 state minimum wage rates.

 - Back Pay Calculator Calculate back pay for unpaid wages across multiple pay periods.
-Covers hourly and salary employees, including calculations after resignation or termination.
+Covers hourly and salary employees, including after resignation or termination.

 - Meal Break Penalty Calculator Calculate meal break penalty pay for missed or late meal periods.
 Includes California-specific meal penalty rules and premium pay estimates.